 Brian Johnstone & Chrys Salt in collaboration

-A mixed-media performance centred on original poetry evoking war and the losses of war to mark the centenary of the First World War and the 70th anniversary of the end of World War II.
+A mixed-media performance centred on original poetry evoking war and the losses of war to mark the centenary of the First World War and to mourn the various wars of the later 20th century.

 'Evocative and poignantly powerful work'

 '...made fresh those expressions of outrage, humanity and hope’ Edinburgh Writers Club

 Two award-winning poets, Brian Johnstone & Chrys Salt MBE combine to present a live event commemorating the wars of the past 100 years: from Flanders to Iraq – from The Blitz to Bosnia.
 Centered on original war poems, from both a personal perspective and from a historical point of view, their broad sweep of contemporary poetry, with counterpointing prose, poetry-film and original music, ranges across the century from 1914 to the present day.
 The performance includes a poetry-film by Alastair Cook, with original music for solo cello by Rebecca Rowe, and a poem setting for tenor, harp and string quartet by Katherine Gillham featured in a poetry-film by Ken Smyth.

 'We won the Second World War.
 We liberated Iraq and Afghanistan.
 Such groupings have no place in Johnstone and Salt’s performance.
 They construct their category.
 Its people are those betrayed by “duty”, its places the deserter’s hideout or bomb-blasted house.
 In these are found individual conflicts of emotions, and collective tensions between family, community, and nation.
 The Fields of War comprise a site for their expression.
 Whether long-buried, raw, or mediated by experience, Johnstone and Salt deliver these emotions alive.'
 Patrick Adamson, DURA (Dundee University Review of the Arts) Read the full review here.